Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Introduction

-A study by \citet{Oudmaijer2010} found that approximately 30$\%$ of Be stars are found in binary systems which is essentially the same estimate as B stars.
-However, it has even been suggested that all Be stars are in binary systems \citep{Kriz1975}.
-Yet, it is unknown what fraction of Be stars have close binary companions\footnote{``Close'' here is taken to mean that binary interaction has or will have occurred at some point over the main sequence (MS) or post-MS evolution of one or both stars.}.
+The fraction of Be stars in binary systems is a matter of debate and a key aspect of this work (and other ongoing research).
+It has been suggested that all Be stars are in binary systems \citep{Kriz1975}.
+Yet, a study by \citet{Oudmaijer2010} found that only $\sim$30$\%$ of Be stars are found in wide binary systems (with orbital separations of 20–1000\,au), which is essentially the same estimate found for B stars.
+More recently, from a study of 340 Be stars, \citet{Miroshnichenko2016} concluded that the binary fraction is greater than 50\%.
+Furthermore, it is unclear what fraction of Be stars have close binary companions\footnote{``Close'' here is taken to mean that binary interaction has or will have occurred at some point over the main sequence (MS) or post-MS evolution of one or both stars.}.
 Over the past decades, it has been suggested that binary interaction causes the spin-up of the Be star when an evolved companion donates material \citep{vanBever1997,Shao2014}. \citet{Hastings2021} concluded that it is perhaps plausible for all Be stars to have been spun up by binary interaction.
 However, it is unclear if this is realized in nature given the somewhat extreme assumptions required (``an initial binary fraction very close to unity, a shallow initial mass function and very non-conservative mass transfer'').

+In a different approach towards the same question, \cite{Bodensteiner2020} investigated the literature for 287 early-type Be stars and concluded that none of them have known MS companions, in contrast to a large fraction of non-rapidly rotating B stars that do have MS companions.
+This finding supports the idea that the binary channel is responsible for a majority of the rapidly rotating B stars.